-And you will receive lifetime limited warranty for residential use or 10-years warranty for light-commercial use when purchasing this trainer.
+And you will receive a lifetime limited warranty for residential use or a 10-years warranty for light-commercial use when purchasing this trainer.

 Another prominent feature is the adjustable height of this trainer, which helps you set the height according to the way you want.